GTAmodding/gta3script-specs/SPECIFICATION.md

 TODO re-read Wesser's PM
 TODO fix AND OR NOT defect?
-TODO list of special command names (user cannot write these) TODO creating packages and such are declarations too (not only var decls) TODO correctly specify that a[1] = a[1]abc + 2 is not the same as a[1] = a[1] + 2 TODO unclosed nested comments is a error
+TODO list of special command names (user cannot write these) TODO correctly specify that a[1] = a[1]abc + 2 is not the same as a[1] = a[1] + 2
-TODO talk about repetion of filenames and using in different script types TODO no duplicate script name
-TODO define semantics for `arr` (no brackets)
+TODO talk about repetion of filenames and using in different script types TODO define semantics for `arr` (no brackets)
-TODO declarations, entities and variable usage
+TODO creating packages and such are declarations too (not only var decls) TODO declarations, entities and variable usage
-TODO label semantics of start new script (GTA3 allows label: {}) TODO remember GTASA INPUT_OPT does not accept text label vars at all (not at runtime level)
+TODO label semantics of start new script (GTA3 allows label: {}) TODO remember GTASA INPUT_OPT does not accept text label vars at all (not at runtime level) LIMITS

-LIMITS
 TODO gxtsema gxt key length <8
 TODO gxtsema filename (excluding extension must be) <16